 If your main focus is on obtaining a score for recovery support with minimum burden, then use Brief INSPIRE.

-If you are introducing INSPIRE across a large system, in which some workers will use INSPIRE to shape the conversation and others just need to get a score, then workers can be given the option to choose which version they use.
+If you are introducing INSPIRE across a large system, in which some workers will use INSPIRE to shape the conversation and others just need to get a score, then workers can be given the option to choose which version of Full INSPIRE and Brief INSPIRE they use.
 Both versions can be used to calculate the Brief INSPIRE score for recovery support.